aletheia-foundation/aletheia-admin/ROADMAP.md

 * Email created and directed to our domain
 * [Facebook](https://www.facebook.com/aletheiaf/) account setup
 * [Twitter](https://twitter.com/aletheia_f) account setup
+* [Slack](https://aletheiafoundation.slack.com) set up now we have more than two contributors in the same city

 ## Think you could help with any of these?